FutureProcessing/what-should-i-learn-next/big-data/map-reduce/README.md

 Map-reduce algorithm:
 ========================

-Algorithm working on all Posts.xml files (270 files, 40,8 gigabytes of data).
-Each files contain multiple posts, each post in one row.
+Algorithm working on stackoverflow.com-Posts/Posts.xml file (32,2 gigabytes of data).
+This file contain all posts from stackoverflow, each post in one row.
 Attribute "Tags" contain tags data, attribute "Body" contain post text.

 #Map